-Malignant mesothelioma is a cancer of the thin layer of tissue that covers the heart, lungs and other internal organs.
-This tissue is called mesothelium; it protects organs by making fluid that allows, say, the lungs to move while breathing.
+Malignant mesothelioma is a rare type of cancer that grows in the thin layer of tissue that covers the heart, lungs and other internal organs.
+This membrane, called mesothelium, protects organs by making fluid that allows, say, the lungs to move while breathing.

-Mesothelioma is rare, with about 2,000 or 3,000 people in the United States getting a diagnosis each year, according to the American Cancer Society.
-Most people who contract it are over age 65.
+Mesothelioma, no matter the type, is rare, with about 2,000 or 3,000 people in the United States getting a diagnosis each year, according to the American Lung Association.

-Surgery as a cure has been tried in rare cases where the patient is otherwise healthy, but often by the time it's diagnosed, malignant mesothelioma has spread to other organs, the Cancer Society notes.
+Radiation, surgery and chemotherapy are treatment options for those diagnosed with mesothelioma, according to the U.S. National Library of Medicine.
+Surgery as a cure has been tried in rare cases where the patient is otherwise healthy, but often by the time it's diagnosed, malignant mesothelioma has spread to other organs, according to the Cancer Society.

 The Food and Drug Administration (FDA) has approved two medications for the treatment of malignant mesothelioma.
 According to the National Cancer Institute, these are pemetrexed disodium (sold in the United States under the brand name Alimta) and cisplatin (sold as Platinol and Platinol-AQ).

 Sign up for the Live Science daily newsletter now

 Get the world’s most fascinating discoveries delivered straight to your inbox.